AlexMarshall12/AlexMarshall12.github.io/_posts/2016-09-13-Immoral-Business.md

 ---
 layout: post
-title: Immoral business
+title: Bad business
-category: opinion
+category: Post
+published: false

 ---
 Business becomes lame when it makes things less efficient.
 One example is when a company tries to overproduce a youtube video. https://www.youtube.com/watch?v=tFUIVRLXD68 Say this youtube video shows a cat purring at the loudest world record breaking amount of decibles ever recorded for a specific cat.